hackclub/hackclub/workshops/that_was_easy/README.md

 + }
 ```

-Now, if we run our project, we'll find that there is no sound at all.
-Even when we press the button, there is no sound.
+Now, if we run our project, we'll find that nothing happens at all.
+Even when we press the button, no functions get called.

 It's time to connect the button to our sound function.